kezoponk/DDoS.bat/README.md

 <img src="https://i.ibb.co/ZMp5Vqp/Ska-rmavbild-2020-01-23-kl-20-49-56.png">

-As you can see, detailed explanations is in the program so don't be worried because of the short github readme
+<center>As you can see, detailed explanations is in the program so don't be worried because of the short github readme</center>